 If you wish planning to travel to the Netherlands for the purpose of using healthcare services, you can find general information on seeking treatment abroad on our site.
 You can ask for additional information regarding seeking care in the Netherlands from the Dutch National Contact Point.

 The Dutch Healthcare Authority determines the maximum prices of treatment in the Netherlands.
 Prices at hospitals are not entirely regulated.
 It is therefore possible that the same treatment at two different hospitals can be invoiced at a different amount.
 You can enquire in advance about prices from places of treatment and hospitals.
 Maximum prices can be found in Dutch on the Nederlandse Zorgautoriteit (NZa) website.
+If there’s no maximum price published on their website regarding a certain treatment, the hospitals who provide these certain treatments have to publish their maximum prices.

 Quality and safety of treatment